Direct Stream Digital: DSD disc format

 Some professional audio recorders (from Korg, Tascam, and others) can record in DSD format.
-Transferring this signal to a recordable DVD with the appropriate tools, such as the AudioGate software bundled with Korg MR-1/2/1000/2000 recorders, renders a DSD Disc.
+Transferring this signal to a recordable DVD with the appropriate tools, such as the AudioGate software bundled with Korg MR-2000S recorder, renders a DSD Disc.
 Such discs can be played back in native DSD only on certain Sony VAIO laptops and PlayStation 3 systems.
-HQPlayer from February 16, 2011, version 2.6.0 beta includes support for direct/native playback from DSD Interchange File Format (DSDIFF) and DSD stream files (DSF) to ASIO devices with DSD support.
-Moreover, Sony produces two SACD players, the SCD-XA5400ES and the SCD-XE800, that fully support the DSD-disc format.
-Only the DSF format is supported.
-However, since most personal computers have only PCM audio hardware, DSD discs must be transcoded to PCM on the fly with the proper software plug-ins with questionable quality benefits compared to native high resolution PCM sources like DVD or Blu-ray Disc Audio.
+Sony produced two SACD players, the SCD-XA5400ES and the SCD-XE800, that fully support the DSD-disc format.
 In June 2012, Pioneer launched a series of SACD players compatible with DSD-disc.
 The PD-30 and PD-50.
 In January 2013, TEAC announced a DSD-disc compatible player, the PD-501HR.

 DSD over USB

 An alternative to burning DSD files onto disks for eventual playback is to transfer the (non-encrypted) files from a computer to audio hardware over a digital link such as USB.
 The USB audio 2.0 specification defined several formats for the more common PCM approach to digital audio, but did not define a format for DSD.

-In 2012, representatives from many companies and others developed a standard to represent and detect DSD audio within PCM frames; the standard, commonly known as "DSD over PCM", or "DoP", is suitable for other digital links that use PCM.
+In 2012, representatives from many companies and others developed a standard to represent and detect DSD audio within PCM frames; the standard, commonly known as DSD over PCM (DoP), is suitable for other digital links that use PCM.
 The 1.1 revision added protocol support for higher DSD sample rates without requiring an increase the underlying PCM sample rate.
-Many manufacturers now offer DACs that support DoP.